Democratic Socialists of America: Second Trump administration

-Despite these challenges, DSA saw a surge in membership after the 2024 presidential election, growing to over 80,000 members by October 2025.
+DSA saw a surge in membership after the 2024 presidential election, growing to over 80,000 members by October 2025.
 In November 2025, NYC-DSA, the country's largest chapter, secured what was called the biggest electoral victory in DSA history with the election of member Zohran Mamdani as mayor, despite tens of millions of dollars in super PAC donations to Andrew Cuomo during the primary and general election.
 Mamdani's victory over Cuomo in the Democratic primary was energized by a massive grassroots canvassing effort organized by NYC-DSA, which provided an early endorsement and a legion of volunteers.

 Mamdani won on a progressive platform that included free bus service, frozen rents, universal childcare, and a higher minimum wage, though he noted during his campaign that his platform differed from that of DSA, taking a more moderate stance on issues like eliminating misdemeanor offenses and defunding the police.

-The DSA scored another victory in 2025 when democratic socialist Katie Wilson (Note: While a self described democratic socialist Katie Wilson did not receive the endorsement of the local DSA Chapter.) won the 2025 Seattle mayoral election.
+During Mamdani's campaign, DSA's membership nearly doubled, from 50,000 to over 95,000, and membership reached 100,000 in February 2026.

+In June 2026, The Wall Street Journal reported that the biggest political story of 2026, after the decline of Trump's popularity, was the rise of the DSA.
+Mamdani's popularity and influence was also attributed to electoral success for DSA candidates in New York's 2026 House of Representatives primary elections, in which he endorsed Claire Valdez and Darializa Avila Chevalier, both of whom won the Democratic primaries in their districts and are expected to win the general elections.
+Concurrently, a string of wins by DSA-backed candidates across the country received national attention, including primary victories by House candidates Chris Rabb, Donavan McKinney, and Melat Kiros, and D.C. mayoral candidate Janeese Lewis George.
+Francesca Hong, supported by the state's DSA chapters, narrowly lost the Democratic nomination for the Wisconsin governor's race.

+In July 2026, DSA announced that its membership exceeded 120,000 members, surpassing its predecessor, the Socialist Party of America, to become the largest socialist organization in US history.
+DSA released a new platform, Workers Deserve More, in July 2026.

+In court filings from August 2026 in cases of federal charges against Minnesota activists opposed to Operation Metro Surge, it was revealed that the United States Immigration and Customs Enforcement Homeland Security Investigations unit had used administrative warrants, undercover agents, and technical means to surveil the Minnesota DSA along with labor unions, activist groups, and others engaged in conduct largely protected by the First Amendment.